-Audit fees for the fiscal years ended December 31, 2022 and January 1, 2022 were for the audit of the Company's annual financial statements including management's assessment of internal control over financial reporting, the review of the Company's quarterly financial statements and statutory and regulatory audits, consents, and other services.
+Audit fees for the fiscal years ended December 28, 2024 and December 30, 2023 were for the audit of the Company's annual financial statements including management's assessment of internal control over financial reporting, the review of the Company's quarterly financial statements and other services.
 These fees may include services that are normally provided by the independent registered public accounting firm in connection with regulatory filings or engagements including any comfort letters and consents for financings and filings made with the SEC.